srushin/stock_bot/README.md

-# Stock Bot
+# Sentiment Analysis of Wallstreetbets Reddit

 ## Overview
     Using historcial stock volume, price changes, and reddit coments to predict future stock price movement based on reddit comments.
-To accomplish this we will classify and identify how r/wallstreetbets/ affects stock price and how the number of posts plays a major factor on the performance of (AMC, GME, AAPL).
+Traditionally the stock market is heavily influenced by large investment banks and hedge funds buying and selling large volumes of stocks.
+However from Jan 13th, 2021 through Feb 3rd, 2021, the stock market saw a huge disruption from retail investors, heavily spurred on by Reddit forum “r/wallstreetbets”.

-    Data Constraints:
+ * Data Constraints:
-      -Bound time to the last 5 years
+      * Bound time to the last 5 years
-      -Focused on close prices
+      * Focused on close prices
-      -Daily time frame, including the hours between market open & market close.
+      * Daily time frame, including the hours between market open & market close.
-      -Top stocks based on volume (GME,AMC,AAPL)
+      * Top stocks based on volume (GME,AMC,AAPL)

  ### Communication
     - Slack workspace: group project - data